intelligent-machine-learning/dlrover/examples/pytorch/mnist/README.md

 ## Train on a Single Node with Mutliple GPUs

-On the node with GPU, we firstly need to install dlrover and the dependencies of the model by
+Firstly, we need to install dlrover and the dependencies of the model by

 ```bash
 pip install dlrover -U